-I use to write and speak by the name of “Mama Bear”, but I’m embracing courage in new ways this season, like owning my God-given name.
+Years ago I wrote and spoke under the name “Mama Bear”, but now I live with more courage and own my God-given name.
 With a name like DeJesus, I believe I was made to know God…but wait, I actually believe you were too!

 I was personally rescued by God at age 10 from a life of shame, bitterness and abandonment.
 The rest of the story is about a woman who just can’t get past the wonder of that rescue!

 I believe God made me so I could daily discover and enjoy His grand goodness and woo my world to Him.

 No matter whether I’m wifing, parenting, friending, speaking, writing, advocating or leading — my passion is to listen for God’s love voice in His Word, and echo it in the ears of the shame-weary, myself included!

 I’ve been married to my very own urban cowboy and best friend, Jonathan (a.k.a.
 Grizz) for over 10 years, and together we are raising quite possibly the most beautiful girl in the world, and future wife to Prince George (or Louie – hard to know for sure).
 Our little family is happiest at the beach, traveling, fishing on our farm or driving our old but redeemed Chevy trucks: “Elsa” and “Wild Pearl”.